joinpursuit/Pursuit-Core-iOS/mvc-view-lifecycle/uitableview-and-uisearchbar/README.md

 <details>
 <summary>Solution</summary>
-We haven't changed any of the data souce methods
+We haven't changed any of the data source methods
 </details>

 We need to add handling to filter now.
 Let's add another property that represents the array of filtered information.